markusmoenig/Fabricated/README.md

 ![screenshot](images/screen.png)

-## Create procedural 2D and 2.5D game assets on macOS and iOS/iPadOS
+## Create procedural 2D game assets on macOS and iOS

-Fabricated is about creating procedural tile based game assets via an easy to use node system.
+Fabricated can create tile based game assets via an easy to use procedural node system.

-You will be able to create repeatable tiles which you can import into your favourite game engine or create whole levels inside Fabricated (which you can than also export).
+You are able to create repeatable tiles which you can import into your favourite game engine or create whole levels inside Fabricated (which you can than also export).

-Fabricated will support animation and also procedural Sprite (Character) generation in the future as well as 2.5D modes.
+Tiles can be assembled into tile sets and you can globally change tile settings like the tile size, pixelization or anti-aliasing on the fly.

+Create seamlessly repeating shaped tiles for every eventuality and decorate them with color and noise.

 ## Status

-Fabricated is at the start of its development cycle and is currently in the concept stage
+Fabricated is at the start of its development cycle and is currently in the concept stage.

 ## How to help